 Academic Skills and Personal Development Planning

 The College is dedicated to supporting your academic needs and enhancing your academic skills throughout your time at Homerton and Cambridge.
-Most Faculties run their own study skills courses, ask your Director of Studies for details.
+For support developing study skills, check out the new Student Skills Hub on the main Homerton website.
+Most Faculties also run their own study skills courses - ask your Director of Studies for details.

 One-to-one support is available for any student who requires assistance with writing skills, maths support or time management and personal organisation.
-You should speak to your Director of Studies (DoS) or your Tutor in the first instance before getting in touch with one of the advisors listed on the website.
+You should speak to your Director of Studies (DoS) or your Tutor in the first instance before getting in touch with one of the advisors listed in the relevant area of the Skills Hub.

 During your time in the University you will be given various opportunities both in your academic work and other activities to develop skills that will be transferable to situations outside academic work and study.
 You are encouraged to use these opportunities to develop skills such as critical reflection; the ability to gather, organise and deploy evidence, data retrieval; the ability to identify and solve problems; the ability to present material orally in a clear and effective way; the ability to present written material clearly and appropriately; self-direction; self-discipline … and so on.
 Your Tutor will encourage you to keep a ‘Bucket CV’ – a physical or online record of achievements and experience in both academic and non-academic spheres.